-The operation of VAT in Nepal is started by addressing the sales tax registrants to register in the VAT department.
-The registration is compulsory for these business enterprises, who have taxable transaction and taxable capacity, however the traders falling below the threshold limit can register voluntarily under the existing sales tax system, there were nominal registrants but VAT was in existence.
+The operation of VAT in Nepal is started by addressing the Sales Tax registrants to register in the VAT department.
+The registration is compulsory for these business enterprises, which have taxable transaction and taxable capacity, however the Traders falling below the threshold limit can register voluntarily under the existing Sales Tax system, there were nominal registrants but VAT was in existence.
 In the other word we can say registration is required for any business.